codacy/chart/docs/index.md

 1.  [**Setting up the system requirements**](#1-setting-up-the-system-requirements)

-    Ensure that your infrastructre meets the system requirements to run Codacy.
-This includes provisioning the hardware resources for your Kubernetes cluster or MicroK8s instance, setting up the cluster, and running a PostgreSQL instance external to your cluster.
+    Ensure that your infrastructure meets the hardware and system requirements to run Codacy.

 2.  [**Installing Codacy**](#2-installing-codacy)